 How are our bones able to get infected?
-Osteomyelitis, or a bone infection, is a fairly rare condition, but poses a serious problem for patients when it occurs.
+Osteomyelitis, or a bone infection, is a fairly rare condition, but it poses a serious problem for patients when it occurs.
 Viable treatment options and symptoms will vary depending on the infection's severity and progression.
-It can range anywhere from two weeks to a few months for symptoms to present themselves after the initial infection.
+This can range from two weeks to a few months for symptoms to present themselves after the initial infection.

 Common symptoms reported by those with a bone infection may include:

 - redness, tenderness, or swelling of the infected area